 Since terrestrial days only last twenty-four hours, it can sometimes be difficult to find time to create solid content.
 Rest assured, everything will be turn out just fine.Since terrestrial days only last twenty-four hours, it can sometimes be difficult to find time to create solid content.
 Rest assured, everything will be turn out just fine.

-Estimate how much time you will need to complete your podcast
+Estimate the time you will need to produce your podcast

 Being aware of the steps that need to be taken and assessing their duration is essential when it comes to managing your schedule and avoiding any time from being wasted.
 To help you keep that in mind, the creation and development of your podcast can be divided into five steps, whether you’re alone or with others.

-Carried out before recording, preparation includes several steps, be it research, writing the script for your podcast or simply preparing your material and sound effects.
+- Upstream from recording process, preparation encompasses several steps whether it is doing research, writing the script of your podcast or simply preparing the material and your sound effects.

-In order to optimize your time when recording, why not record multiple episodes in a row?
-After all, your equipment is already in place.
-That way, you’ll already have content in advance.
+- Ideally, you should record in one take in order to save time during the editing process, but in order to optimize your time during the recording, why not record several episodes in a row?
+With your equipment already in place, you will have content in advance.

-Always allow time to work on editing your recording, whether it’s just a case of equalising the volume or adding some audio clip, the editing process is a step not to be neglected.
+- Always allow time to work on your file, whether it’s just to even out the volume or to add effects, editing is a step not to be neglected.

-Once your podcast has been put together, you will need to import it in order to put it online and edit the metadata.
+- Once your podcast is edited, you will need to import it in order to put it online and edit the metadata.

 Writing your podcast